Home / Practice Areas / Accessory Dwelling Units & illegal units

-Despite their charm, these pint-sized units can create big liability, especially when there is a tenant occupying the ADU.
+Despite their charm, these pint-sized units can create big liability.
 Renting out illegal units is fraught with even more risk.

-Maybe you are looking to carve out separate living quarters in an area that is underutilized like a garage, attic space, lower level storage space, and the like.
+You may be looking to carve out separate living quarters in an underutilized area, like a garage, attic space, lower-level storage space, and the like.
 Perhaps you are endeavoring to attach a unit to the primary structure or create a separate, stand-alone structure such as a backyard cottage.

-With thousands of illegal units in the shadows, it’s possible you want to bring unwarranted units into the light of day but to do so, maddening building codes must be followed to the letter.
+With thousands of illegal units in the shadows, you may want to bring unwarranted units into the light of day, but to do so, maddening building codes must be followed to the letter.
 Whatever your goals, Bornstein Law can assist in navigating a complex set of rules.

 Rent and eviction controls